Public Affairs Calendar

 The European Council is composed by the 28 EU Heads of State or Government and meets around 4 times a year.
 It is responsible for setting the EU political agenda at the highest level and does not participate, as opposed to the Council of the European Union, to the legislative process.

-Special meetings can also be organized, such as in the event of a crisis or for institutional purposes.
+Special meetings can also be organised, such as in the event of a crisis or for institutional purposes.
 The European Council is chaired by a President, nominated for a one-time renewable term of two and a half year.
 Decisions are taken by consensus, unless in very defined cases.